AD4GD/pilot-2/preprocessing/readme.md

 - Implement ingestion of other spatial features which may act opposed to biodiversity stressors, for example, [small woody features](https://land.copernicus.eu/en/products/high-resolution-layer-small-woody-features).
 - Implement iterations over multiple LULC files (by year and location) and multiple OSM requests (iterating over the combination of filename-yearname).
 - For use case studies: revisit Catalonian government data and decide on its usage, whether it can support OSM data or not.

-#### Impact
-The example of follow-up calculations of habitat connectivity based on non-enriched and enriched LULC datasets is given [here](stats/) to illustrate the significant impact of enriched raster pixels.

 #### Acknowledgement
 This software is the part of the [AD4GD project, biodiversity pilot](https://ad4gd.eu/biodiversity/).
 The AD4GD project is co-funded by the European Union, Switzerland and the United Kingdom.